| Expression |

 |

-se+ | Finds se, see, seee, or any other text beginning with an s followed by one or more occurrences of e.
+Finds s, se, see, seee, or any other text beginning with an s followed by zero or more occurrences of e.
 Finds sea too.
-It does not find “s” stranded without an “e”.

 |